The Chosen (part 2)

 Examples of Creative License

 16 He told her, “Go, call your husband and come back.”
 17 “I have no husband,” she replied.
 Jesus said to her, “You are right when you say you have no husband.
 18 The fact is, you have had five husbands, and the man you now have is not your husband.
 What you have just said is quite true.”
-John 4:16-18
+John 4:16-18 (NIV)

 When I read this story in the Bible, I always come away with the knowledge that Jesus just pointed out sin in this woman's life.
 She was currently living with a man who is not her husband.
 I never came away with a feeling that living like this was okay.
 The Chosen tones all this down and adds to the narrative that this poor woman was a victim of abuse in her relationships.
-It seems to make excuses for sin, and Jesus and even appears to excuse it.
+It seems to make excuses for sin, and Jesus even appears to excuse it.
 It adds entire sentences that are not in scripture where Jesus describes the abusive men and how one of them smelled like oranges.
 You come away with a whole different perspective, and one that is certainly not directed toward this woman's need for repentance and cleansing from sin.

 According to John MacArthur's Study Bible Commentary: